-Kyrgyz tours focus a lot on nature and nomad culture and very justly so as Kyrgyzstan definitely delivers in this sphere.
+Kyrgyztan tours focus a lot on nature and nomad culture and very justly so as Kyrgyzstan definitely delivers in this sphere.
 The mountains and alpine lakes together with the nomad culture in the summer pastures and the peculiar horse games in the rural areas are something very different.
 The best places, off the beaten path, often require some trekking and resilience to reach but will finally reward you many times over.

 If the tours offered below do not meet your needs, please don’t hesitate to contact us.
 We will gladly organize a tailored tour for you in Kyrgyzstan or combine your Kyrgyz tour with the neighboring Stans.

-Kyrgyzstan culture tours
+Kyrgyzstan Winter tours

-Short tours from Bishkek
+Short Tours from Bishkek

 Frequently asked questions about travelling to Kyrgyzstan

 The best times to visit are spring and autumn.
 The green spring season starts from the beginning of April until the beginning of June and the autumn season is at its best with the autumn colors in September.
 That being said, the high locations above 3000 meters, like Son Kul and Kel Suu for example, are best visited in June – August but it will be hot in the lower areas during July and August.
-The highest locations (3500+) are at their best in July-August.
+The highest destinations (3500+) are at their best in July-August.

-Check out our Kyrgyzstan Highlights video!
+Check our Kyrgyzstan Highlights video for more inspiration!

 Most of Kyrgyzstan is very safe but there are still a few areas around the country that could pose a risk to your safety.
-While there haven’t been widespread acts of violence since 2010 between Uzbekistan and Kyrgyzstan, local tensions still continue to exist over the recognition of the Kyrgyz/Uzbek borders even after the presidents of the countries have agreed on the land changes.
-Official land borders between Kyrgyzstan and Uzbekistan are still perfectly OK for foreigners to be used.
+While there haven’t been widespread acts of violence since 2010 between Uzbekistan and Kyrgyzstan, local tensions still continue to exist over the recognition of the Kyrgyz/Uzbek borders even after the presidents of the countries have agreed on the land swaps.
+Official land borders between Kyrgyzstan and Uzbekistan are nevertheless perfectly OK for foreigners to be used.
 Entering enclaves is mostly not possible for foreigners.

-Otherwise Kyrgyzstan is very safe and the most dangerous thing in the country is most likely the transportation as the driving culture leaves some room for improvement and the road conditions are not very good even though they have also rapidly improved in the past 5-10 years and continue to improve.
+Otherwise Kyrgyzstan is very safe and the most dangerous thing in the country is most likely the transportation as the driving culture leaves some room for improvement and the road conditions are not very good even though they have also rapidly improved during the past 5-10 years and continue to improve.
 Terror acts in Kyrgyzstan have been rare, the last one took place in 2016 when the Chinese embassy was targeted by a bomb truck in Bishkek.